Clyde0513/quantum_for_portfolio_optimization/README.md

 | **Quantum**      | 10          | 0.0459    | 1.3502         | **0.0000**      |-220550 |
 | **Classical**    | 10          | 0.0416    | 1.6062         | **0.0062**      |-220360 |

+- **Lightning.qubit Vs Lightning.gpu Speedup:** Lightning.gpu with 20 qubits takes roughly 1700 seconds than Lightning.qubit with 20 qubits which took roughly 8300 seconds.
+So fast!
+- **Using Significant Gates & recommended hardware configs:** So that we speedup the process even more and made sure to recommend optimal configuration based on hardware

 ### Enhanced VQE Implementation